Inspection & Scoring

 Routine inspections are unannounced and performed at regular intervals throughout the year based on risk category.
 Risk levels include low, moderate and high risk with routine inspections conducted two, three or four times a year depending on the establishment’s risk level.

-Violations Establishment scoring is based on specific violation values assigned to each violation.
-There are two violation types:
+Establishment scoring is based on specific violation values assigned to each violation.
+There are three violation types:

-Critical violations are improper practices and actions that directly contribute to food contamination and temperature abuse that may pose an immediate risk to public health resulting in a foodborne illness or injury.
-Critical violations must be corrected immediately or as directed by the Environmental Health Department.
+Priority violations are improper practices and actions that directly contribute to food contamination and temperature abuse that may pose an immediate risk to public health resulting in a foodborne illness or injury.
+Priority violations must be corrected immediately or as directed by the Environmental Health Department.

-Noncritical violations are unacceptable practices that normally relate to the physical condition of an establishment including equipment, cleaning and storage.
-Noncritical violations must be corrected before the next routine inspection or as directed by the Environmental Health Department.
+Core violations are unacceptable practices that normally relate to the physical condition of an establishment including equipment, cleaning and storage.
+Core violations must be corrected before the next routine inspection or as directed by the Environmental Health Department.